Nelarius/wrenpp/README.md

 }
 ```

-`Wren` is reference-counted, and can be passed around as usual.
+The virtual machine is held internally by a pointer. `Wren` uniquely owns the virtual machine, which means that the `Wren` instance can't be copied, but can be moved when needed - just like a unique pointer.

 Module names work the same way by default as the module names of the Wren command line module.
 You specify the location of the module without the `.wren` postfix.

 Strings can also be executed: